 These errors, usually in the capable hands of a criminal defense lawyer, seriously jeopardize the state’s case against you.
 Using these errors made during your arrest, your experienced legal defense team could get your charges dismissed or mitigated to a less severe offense.

-In other instances, the police’s mistakes during their arrest and investigation could result in you being falsely accused of a crime you did not even commit.
+In other instances, the police’s mistakes during their arrest and investigation could result in you being falsely accused of a violent crime you did not even commit.

 Some of the most common police errors that can benefit your defense are: